SAP/spartacus-docs/_pages/dev/authentication.md

 # Authenticating with Legacy SAP Commerce Cloud Versions

-(*Accurate?
-Taken from CCV2 docs:) In the traditional client-server authentication model, the client requests an access-restricted resource (in other words, protected resource) on the server by authenticating with the server using the resource owner's credentials.
+In the traditional client-server authentication model, the client requests an access-restricted resource (in other words, protected resource) on the server by authenticating with the server using the resource owner's credentials.
 In order to provide third-party applications access to the restricted resources, the resource owner shares its credentials with the third-party application.
 Spartacus supports the use of resource owner password credentials that is used by 2211.XX.X versions of SAP Commerce Cloud until that version branch reaches end of life.
 If you want to enable resource owner password credentials authentication model in Spartacus, set the following feature toggles to `false` in your `spartacus-features.module.ts`:

 - `authorizationCodeFlowByDefault`
 - `incrementProcessesCountForMergeCart`